-Black soldier fly farming is becoming more and more popular in Vietnam, and the farm should be designed as their farms so that they can model the best habitats of this black soldier fly in a natural environment.
+If you’re one of those people who love nature, you’ve probably considered starting a black soldier fly farm.
+Black soldier fly farming is an amazing way to recycle food waste, and it’s also a great way to help the environment.
+Black soldier fly farming is becoming more and more popular in Vietnam, and the farm should be designed as their farms so that they can model the best habitats for this black soldier fly in a natural environment.
 So it is not easy to model the whole farm to be suitable for the habitat of the black soldier fly.
 Not everyone can set up a highly efficient black soldier fly farm with the lowest cost of production.

-Below are some of the basic criteria of choosing a location for an effective black soldier fly farm:
+Below are some of the basic criteria for choosing a location for an effective black soldier fly farm:

 - The farm must be located close to where there is enough fresh waste at a low cost.